cybertraining-dsc/reu2022/project/fastapi.md

 $ pip install --only-binary :all: fastapi[all]
 ``

-owever on some systems the `[all]` extensions may not yet bee supported.
+However on some systems the `[all]` extensions may not yet be supported.
 Let us know how to install it there and we add it to our description.
 We for example found issues in a recent update to fastAPI that had difficulties to be installed on M1 MacOS.

 ## FastAPI Quickstart